-Today the web is 30 years old.
+Today the world wide web is 30 years old.

-The founder of the web, Sir Tim Berners-Lee has written a passionately worded article about the future of his own invention, and hints at how community building plays a key part.
+The founder of the web, Sir Tim Berners-Lee has written a passionately worded article about the future of his invention, and hints at how community building plays a key part.

 Opportunities and dysfunctions

-There are three key dysfunctions that are harming the web today, according to Tim: deliberate malicious acts, intentionally manipulative systems, and unintended consequences from things that had good intentions.
+There are three key dysfunctions that are harming the web today, according to Tim:

 I think a fourth dysfunction underpins how those three dysfunctions are able to happen – the lack of effective resources (machine and human) for managing online spaces.
-In other words: ineffective or insufficient community management, design, development and web administration.
+In other words: ineffective or insufficient community management, moderation, design, security, development and web administration.

 Caretakers of the web

-For websites, communities and networks to work well, we need community managers, moderators, designers, developers and web administrators.
+For websites, communities and social networks to work well, we need community managers, moderators, designers, developers and web administrators.

 We also need well-trained and well-resourced people and tools, ethical practices and organisations held to account by effective laws.
 This is vital to ensure the web is well managed, and users are protected from harm.